 A complete list of the new Summer plantings, with photos and sources, is at this link.

 Osceola WI was the only major out of state source for plants during the Summer.
 As happened occasionally, plants were given to her.
-On June 1st, Dr. Roberts (Thomas S.) gave her two of the very beautiful Fairy Slipper Orchid, Calypso bulbosa, from the shores of Lake Itasca and on July 26 a Miss Mildred Martin provided from northern Minnesota ten Single Delight, Moneses uniflora which she planted in the “swamp.”
+On June 1st, Dr. Roberts (Thomas S.) gave her two of the very beautiful Fairy Slipper Orchids, Calypso bulbosa, from the shores of Lake Itasca.
+Eloise had introduced the orchid to the Garden for the first time in 1913.
+On July 26 a Miss Mildred Martin provided from northern Minnesota ten Single Delight, Moneses uniflora, which she planted in the “swamp.”

 While at the the Big Bog at Minnetonka, she discovered a group of Canadian Gooseberry, Ribes oxyacanthoides, and promptly brought one back to the Garden for planting next day.
 She found a Polygala paucifolia (Gaywings) near a stump on June 7, after having planted it in 1908, ‘09, ’10, ’13 and this past Spring.